 BAS staff are employed on contracts of 16 to 26 months.
 They include: two fisheries scientists; two boating officers; two technicians (electrical and mechanical); a doctor and a Station Leader.

 Administration and status

-South Georgia is administered by the GSGSSI.
-Based in Stanley, Falkland Islands, the Government is represented locally at King Edward Point by a Government Officer.
+South Georgia & the South Sandwich Islands (SGSSI) is a UK Overseas Territory, administered by the GSGSSI.
+Based at Stanley in the Falkland Islands, the Government is represented at King Edward Point by a Government Officer.

 The island of South Georgia is approximately 170km long and varies in width from two to 40km.
 Its long axis lies in a north-west to south-east direction.